Context

 Context is a struct passed to every command that provides:

-- Coming soon: Configuration, output abstraction, structured logging, and more
+- Coming soon: Configuration, structured logging, and more

 use clawless::prelude::*;